 This exam tips covers Exam Tips for Appeasement within Appeasement for GCSE History.
-Revise Appeasement in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 3 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+Revise Appeasement in Conflict and Tension 1918-1939 for GCSE History with 8 exam-style questions and 15 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 15 of 16 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 💡 Exam Tips for Appeasement